6 Ways to Get Minnesota Zoo Discounts

 Minnesota Zoo Membership

-A basic household membership is $139.00 and includes two adults and all the children living under the same roof.
-For a family of four, this will be paid for in just over two visits.
+A basic household membership is $180.00 and includes two adults and all the children living under the same roof.
+For a family of four, this will be paid for in two visits.
 If you like to bring guests when you visit, go for the “plus” memberships.
+My favorite thing about a membership is that you don’t need to stay all day to “get your money’s worth”.
+Short but frequent visits are the best with kids of all ages.

 Membership is another place where you will want to know regular prices before taking a chance on shady “coupon” sites:

-Member Bonus: Your membership includes 50% discounts to zoos around the country, including some of the best zoos in the Midwest.
+Member Bonus: Your membership includes free or discounted zoo admission to zoos around the country, including some of the best zoos in the Midwest.
 You can take advantage of reciprocity when visiting relatives around the country.
-Note, however, that like the Minnesota Zoo, other zoos may be temporarily suspending this discount.
+Note, these deals change frequently, so check offers shortly before visiting a different zoo.
+You will also receive a discount on general admission tickets to special events – like the Halloween programming.

 Free to Explore Program

 This program (formerly the Zoo Access Program) is the MN Zoo discount for low income families, although the cut off is not actually that low.
 The program gives free admission to families enrolled in a government assistance program, and that includes Medical Assistance or MinnesotaCare and WIC, so even some middle income families may find they qualify.
-Those who do qualify only need to pay the $7.00 parking fee.
-Bring documentation with you.
+Those who do qualify only need to pay the cost of parking.
+Be sure to bring documentation with you.

 Minnesota Zoo Military Discounts